swapcy/whatsapp-chat-analyser/README.md

 - Standardized date time format
 - Calculated number of events performed in timeline
 - Determined number of mentions
-- Used some nlp to filter out unneccessary words
+- Used some nlp to filter out unnecessary words